 On-premise accounting systems require businesses to set up a physical centre to house all the hardware.
 In case of a disaster, such as a heavy storm, fire, or thievery, the equipment can get damaged, destroyed, or stolen; the same goes for any data stored inside.
 The recovery process will be lengthy and costly.

 Data stored in cloud accounting software is up "in the cloud" and can be retrieved anytime without any physical obstructions.
-Thus, organisations can function as normal despite the calamity.
+Thus, organisations can function normally despite the calamity.

 Read more: Data protection – Are passwords obsolete?